Charles Kean O'Hara

-O'Hara was born in 1860, the son of Charles William O'Hara, M.P. for the county constituency.
+O'Hara was born in 1860, the son of Charles William O'Hara, MP for County Sligo.
 He served in the army with rank of major in 3rd Battalion Yorkshire and Lancaster Regiment.
-He did stand for election in Sligo County as an independent in 1883.
+He stood for election in County Sligo as an independent in 1883.
 He was appointed an Officer of the Order of the British Empire in 1920.

 O'Hara was a farmer, land owner and polo player for Sligo; he was president of the Co.
 Sligo Agricultural Show Society and an animal exhibitor.
 He died at the family property, Annaghmore, Collooney, Co.
 Sligo, on 7 August 1947.